weigriffiths/git-automation/README.md

 Standard installation through git clone.

 ## Usage
-After installation.
-Ensure you create add the path to the git-automate.sh in your environment variables.
+After installation ensure you create and add the path to the shell script file in your bash profile or zshrc.
 Run the program via "create {repo_name}" command